runtimeverification/komet/src/ksoroban/kdist/soroban-semantics/host/map.md

     imports HOST-SYMBOL
     imports HOST-VECTOR
     imports SWITCH-SYNTAX

     // map_unpack_to_linear_memory
+    // Writes values from a map (`ScMap`) to a specified memory address.
+    // Given an array of keys (`HostVal` array), it retrieves corresponding values from the map
+    // and writes them sequentially to the address.
     rule [hostfun-map-unpack-to-linear-memory]:
         <instrs> hostCall ( "m" , "a" , [ i64  i64  i64  i64  .ValTypes ] -> [ i64  .ValTypes ] )
               => loadObject(HostVal(VALS_POS))